nilvenet/hyde/index.md

 ## Last Events

 - Jun.
-2018: Conference of the International Society for Nonparametric Statistics, Salerno
+2018: Conference of the International Society for Nonparametric Statistics, Salerno, Italy
 - Jul.
-2017: European Meeting of Statisticians, Helsinki
+2017: European Meeting of Statisticians, Helsinki, Finland
-- May 2017: Journées de Statistique, Avignon
+- May 2017: Journées de Statistique, Avignon, France
 - Dec.
-2016: Latin American Congress of Probability and Statistics, San José
+2016: Latin American Congress of Probability and Statistics, San José, Costa Rica

 ## I look like this